hashicorp/raft/fuzzy/readme.md

 # Fuzzy Raft

-Inspired by http://colin-scott.github.io/blog/2015/10/07/fuzzing-raft-for-fun-and-profit/ this package is a framework and set of test scenarios for testing the behavoir and correctness of the raft library under various conditions.
+Inspired by http://colin-scott.github.io/blog/2015/10/07/fuzzing-raft-for-fun-and-profit/ this package is a framework and set of test scenarios for testing the behavior and correctness of the raft library under various conditions.

 ## Framework

-The framework allows you to construct multiple node raft clusters, connected by an instrumented transport that allows a test to inject various transport level behavours to simulate various scenarios (e.g. you can have your hook fail all transport calls to a particular node to simulate it being partitioned off the network).
+The framework allows you to construct multiple node raft clusters, connected by an instrumented transport that allows a test to inject various transport level behaviors to simulate various scenarios (e.g. you can have your hook fail all transport calls to a particular node to simulate it being partitioned off the network).
 There are helper classes to create and Apply well know sequences of test data, and to examine the final state of the cluster, the nodes FSMs and the raft log.